-Provision management can be used strategically to develop special educational provision to match the assessed needs of pupils across the school, and to evaluate the impact of that provision on pupil progress.
+Provision management can be used strategically to ensure provision matches the assessed needs of pupils across the school, and to evaluate the impact of that provision on pupil progress.
 Used in this way provision management also contributes to school improvement by identifying particular patterns of need and potential areas of development for teaching staff.
 It can help the school to develop the use of interventions that are effective and to remove those that are less so.